Ansar Shah: Career

 Shah started his career assisting established cinematographers such as Rajeev Ravi, Satyajit Pande, Kavin Jagtiani, Suresh Rajan and Rafey Mehmood in movies and commercials.
 He debuted in the Malayalam movie industry with Ishq in 2019.
 That was followed by work on Moonwalk, Liquor Island, and Jo and Jo.
-His initial venture in Bollywood was Aap ke padose Mein.

 He received the 2016 Kerala State Television "Award for Best Cinematography" for the movie short, Chaver.